War of the Confederation: Battle of Portada de Guías

 Although their advance was delayed by harassment from small groups of Confederate forces, the Chileans were finally able to lay siege to Lima.
 The first encounter between the two armies was the Battle of Portada de Guías which took place right outside the city of Lima on August 21, 1838.
 The Chilean army, under the command of General Bulnes, defeated the Confederate garrison loyal to General Orbegoso.
 The Chilean force occupied Lima at the end of October, 1838 but abandoned it on November 3 on hearing of the approach of a large Bolivian army under General Santa Cruz.
 The Chileans withdrew by land and sea toward Huacho.
 In the meantime, the principal citizens had met and called an open congress that proclaimed General Gamarra as Provisional President of Peru.

-Naval Battle of Casma
+Naval battle of Casma

 On January 12, 1839, both fleets met in a naval battle at Casma, where the French corsairs fighting on the Confederate side were defeated by Admiral Simpson's Chilean fleet.
-On that day the Chilean fleet, which was protecting the transports used to mobilize the invading Chilean army, were attacked in the port of Casma by the Confederate fleet, composed of the Esmond, Mexicana, Arequipeño and Peru, under the command of French sailor Juan Blanchet.
+On that day the Chilean fleet, which was protecting the transports used to mobilize the invading Chilean army, were attacked in the port of Casma by the Confederate fleet, composed of the Esmond, Mexicana, Arequipeño and Peru, under the command of French sailor Jean Blanchet.
 The battle lasted for several hours until the final repulse of the Confederate fleet.
 During the battle Blanchet was killed and the Confederate ship Arequipeño was sunk, but not before the Chilean fleet had been badly battered.
 Nonetheless, the resounding defeat of the Confederate fleet at Casma by the smaller Chilean squadron left Chile in absolute control of the southeastern Pacific.